CGKnappert/StickysAutoClicker/README.md

 **Overwrite** will set all selected rows to the current X, Y, delay, action and comment values.

+By right clicking in the macro steps table you can Close a macro tab, add a new macro, select all the rows, move the selected rows up or down, remove the selected rows or overwrite them with the specified values.
+Know that you can use Shift + click and Ctrl + click to select and edit multiple rows at a time!
+This is incredibly handy when needing to move one row up many times, you can instead select all the rows above that a new row should move past and move those down instead.
+That will push the bottom row up many rows at once!

 ### The GUI
 The window itself is resizeable to accomodate larger and longer macros (sorry for the lag on resizing).
 Columns in the table are resizeable in case your actions or comments are longer.